AsahiLinux/macvdmtool/README.md

 * Copyright (C) 2019 osy86.
 All rights reserved.
 * Copyright (C) 2021 The Asahi Linux Contributors

+Thanks to t8012.dev and mrarm for assistance with the VDM and Ace2 host interface commands.

 ## Building

 Install the XCode commandline tools and type `make`.

 ## Usage

+Connect the two devices via their DFU ports.
+That's the rear port on MacBooks and the port nearest to the power plug on Mac Minis.

 Run it as root (`sudo ./macvdmtool`).